mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 **options**

 - `enableSystem?: boolean`: - If `true` and the selected mode is not `light` or `dark`, the system mode is used
-- `defaultLightColorScheme?: string`: - The default color scheme for the light mode
-- `defaultDarkColorScheme?: string`: - The default color scheme for the dark mode
 - `modeStorageKey?: string`: - localStorage key used to store application `mode`
-- `colorSchemeStorageKey?: string`: - localStorage key used to store application `colorScheme`
 - `attribute?: string` - DOM attribute for applying color scheme